KenyaChauche/subreddit-classification/README.md

 Once you've got the data, you will build a classification model that, using Natural Language Processing and any other relevant features, predicting whether or not a given Reddit post will have above or below the _median_ number of comments.

 **BONUS PROBLEMS**
-1. If creating a logistic regression, GridSearch Ridge and Lasso for this model and report the best hyperparameter values.
+1. If creating a logistic regression, GridSearch Ridge and Lasso for this model and interpret the best hyperparameter values.
 2. Write the actual article that you're pitching and turn it into a blog post that you host on your personal blog.
+3. Collect text comments as well to search for text "buzzwords."

 ---